gramos/panthro/README.md

 =================================

 The idea is to speed up the gem command caching gem and spec files.
-Rubygems proxu cahce Is a rack app that cache static files into a local machine, where is runing.
+Rubygems proxy cache Is a rack app that cache static files into a local machine, where is runing.
 Is does not cache /api calls.

 ![Panthro Rubygems proxy cache](http://mobi-wall.brothersoft.com/files/208208/p/12829034032360.jpg)